 - Photographs: Two recent passport-size photographs of the seller are also required.

-The registration process requires two witnesses who must also carry valid identification and address proofs, such as their Aadhaar Card.
+- Witness: Two witnesses are required at the time of registration who must also carry valid identification and address proofs, such as their Aadhaar Card.
 They will need one passport-size photograph each.

 "Keeping all your documents organized and handy is the key to a stress-free registration day.
 It makes the journey from buyer to proud homeowner significantly smoother."